 The carburetor mixes the correct proportion of air and fuel needed for your string trimmer to run.
 The passageways can become clogged and the small components can fail to function correctly.

 You may be able to clean your carburetor to get it working again.
 You may end up having to rebuild (if rebuild kits are available for your carburetor) or replace the carburetor if cleaning doesn’t help.

-There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
+A small metal screen keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.

 Disconnect the spark plug wire.
 Remove the engine cover and the engine exhaust cover.
 Carefully remove the spark arrestor screen.
 Clean the spark arrestor screen using a wire brush and reinstall it.

 If the screen isn’t able to be sufficiently cleaned or you find it is damaged or has a hole in it, replace it with a new spark arrestor screen.

 Service Your String Trimmer to Keep It Running at Its Best